React Popper 2.×

 # With Yarn

-must be installed in your project in order forreact-popper
+@popperjs/coremust be installed in your project in order forreact-popperto work.

 import React, { useState } from 'react';